Shun Sato (figure skater): 2021–2022 season: First Grand Prix medal

 Sato started the season competing at 2021 Japan Open, where he placed second in the men's free program after landing four quadruple jumps for the first time and won the gold medal with his teammates.
 He was then assigned to participate in the 2021 Asian Open Trophy, which served as a test event for the 2022 Winter Olympics, where he won a silver medal with unofficial personal bests in the short program and total score.

 At his first Grand Prix event, 2021 Skate America, Sato dislocated his left acromioclavicular joint on a fall during practice.
 He thought about withdrawing, but despite severe pain, he decided to compete with the help of painkillers and without changing his planned programs' layout.
-He placed fifth in the short program with a new personal best (80.52) and fourth in the free skate and overall.
+He placed fifth in the short program and fourth in the free skate and overall.
 At this second event, the 2021 Internationaux de France, Sato was fourth in the short program and third in the free skate, taking the silver medal overall, his first on the Grand Prix.
 Reflecting on his performance, he said that he was "really happy to be on the podium for the first time, but I need to catch up to Yuma, so I will work hard."

 At the 2021–22 Japan Championships, Sato finished in seventh place.
 He was assigned to compete at the 2022 World Junior Championships.
 He subsequently declined to compete in the World Junior Championships due to his left shoulder injury and was replaced by Lucas Tsuyoshi Honda.